RhizomeDB/dbsp-notes/README.md

 Consider evaluating the operator at some [timestamp] `t = (e, i)`, where `e` denotes the epoch, and `i` denotes the iteration.

 Then there are two possible classes of elements which may be returned:
-1) Elements in the current input ZSet
+1) Elements in the current input $\Bbb{Z}$-Set
 2) Elements that were returned in response to a previous input, at timestamp `(e, i0)`, such that `i0 < i`, and where the element was also returned at timestamp `(e0, i)`, such that `e0 < e`

-For each element, with weight `w`, meeting at least one of the above requirements, if that element does not appear in the trace, it is returned in the ZSet with weight 1.
+For each element, with weight `w`, meeting at least one of the above requirements, if that element does not appear in the trace, it is returned in the $\Bbb{Z}$-Set with weight 1.
 Otherwise, the following routine is performed:

 1) `w1` is computed, as the sum of all weights in which that element appears at times `(e0, i0)` for `e0 < e` and `i0 < i`
 2) `w2` is computed, as the sum of all weights in which that element appears at times `(e0, i)` for `e0 < e`